Robin Follette

-My Work
+My Work – Massage Therapy Student

 I worked as a market farmer, freelance writer, editor, and a photographer for four decades.
-My work appeared in gardening, homesteading, farming (Lancaster Farming, Farm & Garden, Quoddy Tides) and outdoors newspapers and magazines (Maine Boats, Outdoors Unlimited, Bangor Daily News, Maine Woodland Owners, Nat Geo (Africa), to list a few).
+My work appears in gardening, homesteading, farming (Lancaster Farming, Farm & Garden, Quoddy Tides) and outdoors newspapers and magazines (Maine Boats, Outdoors Unlimited, Bangor Daily News, Maine Woodland Owners, Nat Geo (Africa), to list a few).
 I’ve stopped freelance writing and photography and now write for myself.
 There are two trunked novels waiting for a rewrite, and they’ll probably stay there until I retire.
-Current work is the start of a third novel.
 Most of my writing is done during the winter when the weather keeps me indoors and the bakery is closed.
 I’ve always been a writer.
 My first story was written when I was ten and sadly, I didn’t save the story.
 A lot of my work has been published.
 George Smith, a well-known, respected, and now missed since his passing, invited me to contribute to a book he compiled called Maine Sporting Camps.
 Unfortunately, the publisher doesn’t mention that a lot of outdoors writers contributed to the book when you follow this link, but our bylines are included in the book.

 Awards